Is this article for you? It covers services only available to Give Lively member nonprofits.

 For Give Lively, this means that, by California law:

-• The fundraising pages of delinquent/revoked nonprofits must be disabled and their recurring donations must be paused.
+• The fundraising pages of nonprofits with delinquent/revoked/indeterminate status must be disabled and their recurring donations must be paused.

-• Delinquent/revoked nonprofits that apply to use our services will not be considered until they are back in good standing.
+• Nonprofits with delinquent/revoked/indeterminate status that apply to use our services will not be considered until they are back in good standing.

-• Funds collected via the Give Lively Foundation (for example, for donations via Charity Navigator’s Giving Basket) destined for delinquent/revoked nonprofits may not be disbursed.
+• Funds collected via the Give Lively Foundation (for example, for donations via Charity Navigator’s Giving Basket) destined for nonprofits with delinquent/revoked/indeterminate status may not be disbursed.

 How can nonprofits check their own status?